EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         azd auth login --use-device-code
         ```

+    !!! info "Difference between az CLI and azd CLI"

+        az CLI is a granular control-plane tool for managing Azure resources such as VMs, networking, storage, etc. and is used when you need fine‑grained control over infrastructure configuration.

+        azd CLI is a higher-level, developer-focused workflow tool that scaffolds, provisions, deploys, and monitors entire applications to automates the full app lifecycle, together with IaC, CI/CD, and monitoring so you don't handcraft each resource individually.

 ## Change PostgreSQL Authentication Credentials

 You should change the default postgres authentication credentials.
 This serves as a best security practice to avoid unauthorised access and credentials leakage of PostgreSQL database.